kimakan/FaintCOS/README.md

                         If FALSE, the co-add routine will use max. and min. wavelength of all available data.

-BIN_VISIT:              If TRUE, the spectra for every data set will be binned in BIN_PX pixels
+BIN_DATASET:            If TRUE, the spectra for every data set will be binned in BIN_PX pixels
                         and stored in the working folder as TARGETNAME_DATASET_Npx_binned.fits

-COADD_ALL_VISITS:       If TRUE, the spectra of all data sets in the working folder will be
+COADD_ALL_DATASETS:     If TRUE, the spectra of all data sets in the working folder will be
                         co-added to a single spectrum with binning size BIN_SIZE Angstrom.
                         !!!FOR THIS TO WORK PROPERLY, MAKE SURE TO HAVE SPECTRA FOR THE SAME OBJECT AND RESOLUTION (M OR L) IN THE WORKING FOLDER!!!